 If the system collapses, will you know how to carry on without their made-for-you sales funnel?

 Will you be able to start back up on your own?

 I highly doubt anyone could make a genuine success out of “done for you” systems similar to this.

-I’ve reviewed similar “done-fir-you” systems on this very blog and the results are always the same.
+I’ve reviewed similar “done-for-you” systems on this very blog and the results are always the same.

 Why You’re Reading This Review

-The reason why you’re reading this review is because you want to make an online income.
+The reason why you’re reading this review is that you want to make an online income.